 Sourcing an attractive investment opportunity as a private equity professional requires a tremendous amount of work.
 To provide an idea of the number of opportunities evaluated before making a new platform investment, I have included a sourcing funnel (see image below).

 This is actual data from a funnel I used in an investor presentation to explain our process, and I can tell you with confidence that the work required to maintain all of the data surrounding the figures in that image were the most tedious part of my job at the time.
 This is not an unusual funnel, most industry data supports 100 opportunities reviewed or evaluated for every 1 or 2 transactions consummated.

-When I posted this I found that it resonated with most of my friends that work in the industry, but I also received several text messages from friends claiming even larger numbers to find one attractive opportunity.
+When I posted this I also found that it resonated with most of my friends that work in the industry.
+I received several text messages from friends claiming even larger numbers to find one attractive opportunity.
 One such text claimed that for the last year a private equity firm had on average “reviewed” 400 opportunities for every transaction closed; a “rough year” as they put it.

 How “reviewed” is defined changes from firm to firm, but signing a confidentiality agreement (CA) is a pretty easy step to measure.
 Private equity firms typically keep records of all CAs signed.
 I think it is common to see 100+ CAs signed for every 1 or 2 transactions closed, which puts the success rate at 2% in the most optimistic scenario.